jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 ```

-We start with the "short circuit" path, where the the ignition counter hasn't reached zero yet.
 In pseudo code it's like this:

 ```